cwig/prepare_IAM_Lines/README.md

 Depending on the processing of this text will affect the WER and CER of the final results.
 If punctuation is considered its own word, that may significantly improve WER because often a system will accurately predict punctuation.

+### Download IAM data
+This requires a IAM account.
+To download all of the data that will be need to run this code run the following script.

+`sh download_IAM_data.sh`

 ### Extracting Ground Truth

 We provide two ways to extract the ground truth.
 They are saved in `raw_gts` in word/line and xml/txt directories.
 Each set is saved in the format: